ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 `"jws"` (string):
 : Attached JWS payload.
 See {{attached-jws}}.

-Additional proofing methods are defined by the [Key Proofing Methods Registry](#IANA-key-proof-methods).
+Additional proofing methods are defined by the [GNAP Key Proofing Methods Registry](#IANA-key-proof-methods).

 Proof methods MAY be defined as both an object and a string.
 For example, the `httpsig` method can be specified as an object with its parameters explicitly declared, such as: